Habeas corpus in the United States: Lincoln

-Lincoln's action was rapidly challenged in court and overturned by the U.S. Circuit Court of Appeals in Maryland (led by the Chief Justice of the Supreme Court, Roger B. Taney) in Ex parte Merryman.
-Chief Justice Taney ruled the suspension unconstitutional, stating that only Congress could suspend habeas corpus.
-Lincoln and his Attorney General Edward Bates not only ignored the Chief Justice's order, but when Lincoln's dismissal of the ruling was criticized in an editorial by prominent Baltimore newspaper editor Frank Key Howard, they had the editor also arrested by federal troops without charge or trial.
-The troops imprisoned Howard, who was Francis Scott Key's grandson, in Fort McHenry, which, as he noted, was the same fort where the Star Spangled Banner had been waving "o'er the land of the free" in his grandfather's song.
+Chief Justice Roger Taney ruled the suspension unconstitutional in Ex parte Merryman, stating that only Congress could suspend habeas corpus.
+Lincoln and his Attorney General Edward Bates ignored the Chief Justice's order.
+When Baltimore newspaper editor Frank Key Howard criticized the government for ignoring the ruling, federal troops arrested him without charge or trial and imprisoned him at Fort McHenry.
 In 1863, Howard wrote about his experience as a "political prisoner" at Fort McHenry in the book Fourteen Months in the American Bastille; two of the publishers selling the book were then arrested.

-When Congress reconvened in July 1861, it failed to support Lincoln's unilateral suspension of habeas corpus.
-A joint resolution was introduced into the Senate to approve of the president's suspension of the writ of habeas corpus, but filibustering by Senate Democrats, who did not support it, and opposition to its imprecise wording by Senator Lyman Trumbull prevented a vote on the resolution before the end of the first session, and the resolution was not taken up again.
-Trumbull himself introduced a bill to suspend habeas corpus, but failed on getting a vote before the end of the first session.
+When Congress reconvened in July 1861, it declined to approve Lincoln's unilateral suspension of habeas corpus.

-Shortly thereafter, on September 17, 1861, the day the Maryland legislature was to reconvene, Lincoln imprisoned pro-Confederate members of the Maryland General Assembly without charges or hearings in further defiance of the Chief Justice's ruling.
+Shortly thereafter, on September 17, 1861, the day the Maryland legislature was to reconvene, Lincoln imprisoned pro-Confederate members of the Maryland General Assembly without charges or hearings.
 Thus, the legislative session had to be cancelled.

 On February 14, 1862, the war was firmly in progress and Lincoln ordered most prisoners released, putting an end to court challenges for the time being.
 He again suspended habeas corpus on his own authority in September that same year, however, in response to resistance to his calling up of the militia.